What are the 4 questions of philosophy? Here are some basics about Philosophy for high school.

 If my homeschool high schoolers could understand some basics of philosophy, they might become solid thinkers and culture creators.
 We scraped together the first iteration of History and Philosophy of the Western World.
 (Then when my oldest son got his PhD in Philosophy, he did some wonderful rewrites of the text- so it is philosophical hot stuff now.)

 But our local homeschoolers wanted more, so Micah wrote Philosophy in 4 Questions.
 The teens loved it and we’re sharing it with you now.
-(Last day for 50% off using Coupon Code: PHILIN4Q)
+(Click for an excerpt from the text.)

 - What is there?